-Are you planning a trip to Granada?
-This charming city is one of the top destinations in Spain with a ton to offer for the curious traveller.
-From ancient palace complexes to a modern science park, there are endless reasons to visit.
+Planning a trip to Granada?
+This charming city is one of the top destinations in Spain with a ton to offer to curious travellers.
+From ancient palace complexes to a modern science park, there are endless reasons to visit Granada.

 If you’ve never travelled to the city previously, you may have no idea where to lay your head at night.
 It’s easy to get lost in the narrow streets surrounded by Islamic architecture and busy tapas bars.

 Staying on the east side of the city gives you closer access to the historic sites, while staying in the south places you right next to the best shopping and dining in the area.

 Don’t know where to look?
 Start searching for accommodations with this guide to the best areas to stay in Granada…